 If you find your horse is averse to the medication and tends to shy away from the syringe, coat the outside with applesauce or another treat that they like.
 Then fill the empty syringe with the applesauce every week or so, giving them the treat just as you would deworm them, so they no longer expects there to be medication inside.

 Another trick would be to try the Easy Wormer.
 The Easy Wormer is a “bit” with a hollow mouthpiece that you inject the paste into.
 The paste discharges through the opening in the middle of the mouthpiece and then the paste slides down the horse’s throat.
 No more wasted dewormer!

 When deciding on which horse dewormer to administer, we would like to provide a few options.

-Jeffers Ivermectin is a horse dewormer and boticide that controls 46 species and stages of worms and bots, including large and small strongyles, pinworms, hairworms, threadworms, stomach worms, lungworms, and roundworms.
+Jeffers Ivermectin is a horse dewormer and boticide that controls 46 species and stages of worms and bots, including large and small strongyles, pinworms, hairworms, threadworms, stomach worms, lung worms, and roundworms.

-Safe-Guard® Equi-Bits is a pelleted horse dewormer which controls the same species of parasites as the paste.
+Safe-Guard® Equi-Bits is a pelleted horse dewormer that controls the same species of parasites as the paste.
 This is a great solution for the horse that is hard to deworm with a tube wormer.

 Your choice of dewormer will depend not only on the types of parasites you wish to eliminate but also on how cooperative your horse is.
 The good news is, following the tips here is sure to yield the best results possible, regardless of the product you end up using.